vt6/vt6/spec/foundation.md

 On VT6-enabled terminals, the one-directional pipes of traditional pipelines are augmented with a two-directional structured message protocol that supersedes the [special capabilities of terminal devices defined, for example, by POSIX](https://linux.die.net/man/3/termios), as well as the traditional output markup using ANSI escape sequences.

-Clients running in a VT6-enabled terminal SHALL have access (or be able to get access) to a bidirectional stream, which is called that process's **message stream**, respectively.
+Clients running in a VT6-enabled terminal SHALL have access (or be able to get access) to a bidirectional byte stream, which is called that process's **message stream**, respectively.
 When the individual standard streams are referred to as stdin, stdout and stderr, respectively, this stream may be called **msgio**.
 Message streams allow clients to engage in request-response conversations with the terminal.